byronpendason/byronpendason.github.io/_games/the-ettin-in-the-woods.md

 ### Got Sword

 You carefully pull up the floorboards to find a chest.
 Inside it is a sword with runes engraved in the hilt.
 It's too bad you never learned to read runes.
-You carefully pick up the sword.|There's nothing left in the chest.
+You carefully pick up the sword.

 ## The Cave